The Dentist 2

 The Dentist 2 (Note: The film is also known by the following alternative titles: The Dentist 2: Brace Yourself, D2: Without Novacaine and The Dentist 2: You Know the Drill) is a 1998 American psychological slasher film directed by Brian Yuzna and starring Corbin Bernsen, Jillian McWhirter, Jeff Doucette, and Susanne Wright.
-It is a sequel to The Dentist (1996), and is the second and final installment in The Dentist film series.
+It is the sequel to The Dentist (1996).

 Plot

 Dr. Alan Feinstone is in the maximum security mental hospital he was sentenced to at the end of the first film.
 While talking to the psychiatrist, he remembers the murders he committed in his mind, while convincing the doctor that it was another man who did those things.
 His remorseful story distracts her from seeing him pull a sharpened tool that he stitched into his leg, and he uses her as a hostage to escape.
 Alan's wife Brooke is alive with new dental implants, despite her missing tongue and inability to speak.
 She hires an investigator to find out where Alan has escaped, believing that he had been putting away money before he went crazy.
 Brooke has in her possession some postcards that Alan had left behind, and she believes he is in one of those places.

 Alan winds up in the small town of Paradise, Missouri, pretending that he has grown upset at life in the big city.
 He uses a previously established false identity of Dr. Lawrence Caine and has a bank account where he had been sending the money he skimmed off from his practice to hide from the IRS.
 The bank officer Mr. Wilkes introduces Alan to his niece Jamie, hoping that she can rent out her small cottage for "Larry" to live in so she could collect money from it.

 Jamie, who physically resembles Brooke, becomes a target of Alan's affections.
 When he has problems with a cap on one of his teeth, Alan visits the inept town dentist, Dr. Burns, whom he takes an instant dislike to.
 Alan threatens Dr. Burns with a golf club, causing him to accidentally fall down the stairs to his death.
 Mr. Wilkes convinces Alan that he should take over as the new dentist for Paradise; Alan soon resumes his murderous ways with a passing tourist (Clint Howard) who accidentally recognizes him from Los Angeles.